The fear of meeting an associate who will undervalue, misunderstand, or railroad your shoppers is high when they walk through your doors.

 But that’s not how it works.

-Unless your sales team is trained in how to create rapport and bond with a shopper before pitching product, the sale can feel like two gladiators trying to wear down each other; the associate trying to wear down the shopper to get them to buy, the shopper trying to wear down the employee to get a better price.
+Unless your sales team is trained in how to create rapport and bond with a shopper before pitching product, the sale can feel like two gladiators trying to wear down the other; the associate trying to wear down the shopper to get them to buy, the shopper trying to wear down the employee to get a better price.

 Neither works in this day and age.

 4. Give only one solution at a time.
-If I were standing in front of you holding a goldfish in my hand and I said you can only talk about one feature of the product – from the hundreds it could have, or I’ll squish the fish, which one would you tell them?
+If I were standing in front of you holding a goldfish in my hand and I said you can only talk about one product feature – from the hundreds it could have, or I’ll squish the fish, which one would you tell them?
 Know your most important feature and give it first.
 And while I’m at it, be able to connect that one feature to a benefit as if you were talking to a buddy over a Frappuccino at Starbucks.
 Leave the lingo and minutiae out of it.

-If you’re seeing people in your store who are not converting, look at the adoption vendor training of your associates, to see if they left out how to build rapport and the structure of a sales process.
+If you’re seeing people in your store who are not converting, look at the adoption vendor training of your associates to see if they left out how to build rapport and the structure of a sales process.
 A big clue that this might have happened is hearing your shoppers tell your associates, “We have to think about it,” as they walk out of your store.
 That’s deadly to retail sales.

 That’s because too much information presented too early in the sale confuses the shopper and often makes them request the associate restate the information or repeat themselves because the shopper wasn’t ready to hear it.